Exercise motivation is a challenge for many women.

 Tip 10 – Make Exercise Fun!

 Having fun with exercise helps you stay motivated and inspired.

 Women’s exercise doesn’t always need to be serious although some women relish the serious side of competition and that’s fine too.

 Having fun with exercise is about enjoying what you are doing not how you’re performing often in the company of others.

-Exercise offers much more than physical fitness!
-For many women, exercise provides an escape from daily stress, a sense of empowerment, the opportunity to be in the moment and the joy of movement – for me this is just as important as the fitness and strength.
+Exercise offers much more than physical fitness.
+For many women, exercise provides an escape from daily stress, a sense of empowerment, the opportunity to be in the moment and experience the joy of movement.
+These benefits can be just as important as the fitness and strength gains.